 My Approach to Helping

-I am a dynamic and goal driven therapist, that has over 20 years of experience in a variety of different mental health settings.
+I am a dynamic and goal driven therapist, that has nearly 3 decades of experience in a variety of different mental health settings.
 I love the process of helping people decipher the reasons behind why they do what they do, and then, to help them learn the tools to change what they are doing, and improve their lives.

 I am 100% committed to helping persons that are committed to the therapy process, improve their lives.
 I have successfully treated hundreds-perhaps thousands, of individuals over the years, and am constantly striving myself -to learn new tools and techniques that are not just a part of the average cookie-cutter psychotherapy in the industry.
 I aim to provide a balanced approach in the work that I do.
 Meaning, that I am there to listen, but then to be actively working with you, in finding the solutions to what presents you to me.